kdoore/CS2335-Gitbook/class-code-examples/playercontrollerv3-mods/playercontrollerv2-mods.md

-#Player Controller_v2 Final Code
+#PlayerController_v2 Final Code
 **Important:  This code is to be used with the Simplified MiniGame.
+In LevelManager, the script PlayerController you must make a change to LevelManager, so it uses PlayerController_v2, or change the name of this file, and class to PlayerController.cs
 **

 Includes Updates for:  InventorySystem, LevelManager.